swipswaps/UnityHandTrackingWithMediapipe/README.md

 ## Customization
 To apply hand tracking on your own avatar, follow the below steps:

-1. Setup `Animtaion Rigging` on the model:
+1. Setup `Animation Rigging` on the model:
    - Add Prefab `HandLandmarkAndRigs` as child of the model.
 Add component `Rig Builder` to the model.
 In the `Rig Layers` of `Rig Builder`, add the four rigs located under `HandLandmarkAndRigs/Rigs` (`LeftHandRig`, `LeftFingerRig`, `RightHandRig`, `RightFingerRig`).
    - In the four Hand Rigs, reassign the `Root` and `Tip` bones based on your model armature.
 Refer to the sample scene for details.
    - For each of the Hand Rigs, align their transform with the `Tip` transform.
 To do so, select that object and hold control select object assign in `Tip`.
 Then, navigate to menu: `Animation Rigging` -> `Align Transform`